matthiasnoback/docker-workshop/assignments/all.md

 docker push localhost:5000/redis
 ```

+Use the registry's HTTP API to find out which repositories and tags are currently known to it.
+You'll find the available endpoints listed in the documentation of the [HTTP API V2](https://docs.docker.com/registry/spec/api/).
+E.g. open `http://localhost:5000/v2/_catalog` in your browser.

 From now on you can pull and run images from the self-hosted registry.
 Don't forget to add the location of the registry (i.e. `localhost:5000`):

 ```bash